Story

 Succession: Oldest child

 House Sevantier are the southerners of The Starlands.
 They are inventors, scholars and strategists.
 Whether the art is jousting, wine production or painting doesn’t matter – They will create.
 This makes them attractive conversation partners and lovers.
 Not to mention that inventions from the great minds of House Sevantier have greatly improved weapons, hugely impacting the war.
-They have secretly been the foster House of Princess Nathascha Moon for 20 years, since her family was killed when Victor Redmoor became King of The Queenland.
-Lady Sevantier is a sister to the late Queen Mathilda Moon and is thereby the aunt to Princess Natasha.
-The Sevantiers have presented her as an alternative to King Redmoor.
+They have secretly been the foster House of Princess Nathascha Moon for 20 years, since her family was killed when Victor Redmoor became King of The Starlands.
+They have presented her as an alternative to King Redmoor.

-The current Lord and Lady are flamboyant and good company, but the real schemers of the house work behind their colourful presences trying to put Princess Moon on the throne – not only because it’s morally right, but because it’s valuable to have fostered the future regent of The Queenland.
-Also, they don’t have a child of their own.
+The current Lord and Lady are flamboyant and good company, but the real schemers of the house work behind their colourful presences trying to put Princess Moon on the throne – not only because it’s morally right, but because it’s valuable to have fostered the future regent of The Starlands.

 House Hala